hakemz91/OPWSL/README.md

 ## How to Change Model

-The default model is the best model already for retrieving information.
-However if you want to change, just replace the model id in constants.py with the one you get from TheBloke ( https://huggingface.co/TheBloke ) but must be 4 bit quantized, GPTQ type, and Mistral based model.
-I do not support other type of model format.
+The default model is the one that is working right now.
+Somehow if using another GPTQ quantized model, it will have problem.
+But the current model is smart enough for talking with your document.
+Maybe in future I will fix that.

 ## Forked from awesome original LocalGPT
 https://github.com/PromtEngineer/localGPT